edwces/py_paint/README.md

 # py_paint
-A drawing program that is still in work
+py_paint is a drawing program made in Python